impisa88/OntoDemer/SPARQL.md

 }

-## query 5 - reavaliar

-## query 6 - Dada uma deficiência quais outros riscos a saúde são consequentes?
+## CQ5 - What additional health risks may arise as a consequence of a disability?

 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX owl: <http://www.w3.org/2002/07/owl#>